-Payments can take up to 10 days to arrive at your nominated bank account depending on the size of the payment.
+Payments to your nominated bank account may be delayed depending on the size of the payment.

-Payments will only be made to the New Zealand bank account that was provided at time of application.
+Unless otherwise agreed by us, payments will only be made to the New Zealand bank account that was provided at time of application.

 The minimum lump sum withdrawal amount is \$500 and the minimum regular withdrawal amount is \$100.
-The minimum account balance is \$1,000 for individuals, and \$25,000 for non-individuals (i.e. trusts, partnerships, companies, estates, charities, incorporated societies or associations).
+The minimum account balance is \$1,000 for individuals, and \$5,000 for non-individuals (i.e. trusts, partnerships, companies, estates, charities, incorporated societies or associations).